Clinics and wards used by the Cystic Fibrosis Unit

 • A physiotherapy assessment including review of airway clearance technique, exercise and sputum sample or cough swab will be undertaken at each visit.

-• A nutritional review will be usually be undertaken at all routine clinic visits.
+• A nutritional review will usually be undertaken at all routine clinic visits.

-• A medical review (by a consultant or registrar).
+• A medical review (by a consultant or Fellow).

-The Cystic Fibrosis Psychology and Social Work team are always available during the clinic to see children and their families.
+The Cystic Fibrosis Psychology and Social Work team can be available during the clinic to see children and their families.

-Each week the Cystic Fibrosis Multidisciplinary team meet to review and discuss each patient after their clinic visit.
+Each week the Cystic Fibrosis Multidisciplinary team meet to review and discuss patients due in CF clinic, patients after their clinic visit and any other patients who require a team discussion about their management.
 Any relevant results or changes in treatment are discussed and plans for future management are decided.

 We endeavour to provide holistic, family-centred care believing that children thrive when both they and their families are empowered and supported by staff.

-All children with cystic fibrosis are seen once a year for a detailed clinical review – rather like an MOT where we assess the current status and progress over the previous year.
+All children with cystic fibrosis are seen once a year for a detailed clinical assessment – rather like an MOT where we assess the current status and progress over the previous year.
 Treatment plans are then put together for the forthcoming year.
-The process is split into two parts, the assessment day and the actual review with a consultant once all the results are to hand.
+The process is split into two parts, the assessment day and the actual review in CF clinic approx. 6weeks later with a consultant once all the results are to hand.

-From February 2014 the annual assessment day will take place on Wednesdays and Thursdays each week.
+The annual assessment day takes place on Wednesdays and Thursdays each week

 1. Preparation for the assessment day